 E.g. sleeping problems, lacking energy, unexplained weight gain or loss, unexplained aches and pains, loss of libido.

-Some typical symptoms of depression are; feeling anxious, agitated or sad, excessive use of alcohol or other substance abuse, being irritable or impatient, difficulty remembering things, inability to concentrate or make decisions, feelings of low self esteem or a lack of confidence, feeling disconnected or helpless, experiencing lots of negative emotions such as anger, guilt, shame or hurt.
+Some typical symptoms of depression are; feeling anxious, agitated or sad, excessive use of alcohol or other substance abuse, being irritable or impatient, difficulty remembering things, inability to concentrate or make decisions, feelings of low self-esteem or a lack of confidence, feeling disconnected or helpless, experiencing lots of negative emotions such as anger, guilt, shame or hurt.
 You can take the Depression, Anxiety and Stress Scale (DASS) HERE

 Depression and Anxiety